blocknetdx/api-docs/source/includes/_xbridge.md

 ## dxGetLocalTokens

 This call is used to retrieve all the assets supported by the local client.
+You can only trade on markets with these assets.
 If an asset is not showing, it has not been properly configured (refer back to #2 in [XBridge Setup](#xbridge-setup).

 ### Request Parameters